 Dr. Cheong obtained his medical degree at the National University of Singapore in 1983 and went on to train in the field of General Surgery.

-Dr Cheong has extensive experience in managing anal conditions like hemorrhoids, fistula and fissure, as well as treatment of colorectal cancer and diverticular disease.
+Dr Cheong has extensive experience in managing anal conditions like hemorrhoids, fistula and fissure, as well as treating colorectal cancer and diverticular disease.
 He is an expert endoscopist and has performed more than 12,000 colonoscopies over the past 20 years.
-He is a pioneer in laparoscopic colon surgery in Singapore and having done more than 180 such operations.
-Dr. Cheong played a key role in developing Oncology services in TTSH and led the development of laparoscopic (keyhole) colorectal surgery in the hospital.
-He was committed to undergraduate and postgraduate training as a Senior Clinical Lecturer and examiner for the MBBS finals with the NUS Yong Loo Lin School of Medicine.
+He is a pioneer of laparoscopic colon surgery in Singapore; having done more than 180 related operations.
+Dr. Cheong played a key role in developing Oncology services in TTSH and led the development of laparoscopic (keyhole) colorectal surgery at the hospital.
+He took up undergraduate and postgraduate training as a Senior Clinical Lecturer and examiner for the MBBS finals with the NUS Yong Loo Lin School of Medicine.
 Dr Cheong is also actively involved in humanitarian work and was a member of the Singapore earthquake relief team to Turkey in 1999.
 Dr Cheong left TTSH and joined the Panasia Surgery group in 2009.

 Read more on Dr. Denis Cheong’s interviews about Colorectal topics:

 – Colorectal Surgeries: Clearing the Backlog